Choice of methodology

 One of the most important elements of every analysis is the schedule, specifically the dead line specified in it.
 During the analysis, we build a full Gantt chart with specific milestones and expected delivery time of the ready solution.
 We then deliver partial solutions at specific intervals so that the complete solution is implemented by the specified date.

-Are you ready to talk about your project?
+Ready to talk about your project?